gray-panda/grayrepo/2017_labyREnth/chal/doc3_secretinvite/README.md

 They are mainly used to draw some graphs.

 The important part of the PDF is actually the EmbeddedFile.
-The Javascript code actually gave a clue on the name of this file **secret.invite.hwp**
+The Javascript code also gave a clue on the name of this file **secret.invite.hwp**

 ```bash
 pdf-parser -s /EmbeddedFile secret.invite.pdf